Stephens County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended if the ALR hearing upholds the suspension.
-The length of the suspension for a first offense is typically .
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended.
+This suspension is mandated under Texas law.
+The exact duration of the suspension will depend on factors such as prior DUI convictions.
+The suspension period can range from 90 days to 1 year for a first offense.

-- Temporary Permit: After your arrest, you should have received a temporary driving permit.
-This permit is valid until your ALR hearing date or until the date your suspension begins, whichever comes first.
+- Temporary Permit: After your arrest, you likely received a temporary driving permit.
+This permit is valid until your ALR hearing or until the date the suspension begins if you don't request a hearing or if the suspension is upheld.

 If You Refused Testing